Bear vs. Bull Market

 Here’s a look at what a bull market and bear market really are, and more importantly, how they can affect your investment portfolio.
 Once you learn the difference between the two, you’ll be on your way to learning how to invest like a master.

 If you’re an investor, a bull market is a very good thing.
 In bullish times, stock market prices are in a well-defined uptrend.
 Although different investors and commentators have different definitions of what exactly a bull market is, the U.S. Securities & Exchange Commission defines a bull market as a rise of 20% or more in a broad market index over at least two months to be a bull market.
 In a general sense, however, a bull market is one in which a large percentage of stocks are moving upwards over a sustained period of time.

+While this sweeping definition may refer to the market as a whole, investors can also refer to different segments of the market as being bullish, even if the broad market is in decline.
 For example, the Standard & Poor’s 500 index is divided into 11 sectors.
-It’s entirely possible that the technology sector could be in a bull market while the utility sector is in a bear market, for example.
+It’s entirely possible that the technology sector could be in a bull market while the utility sector is trending lower, for example.

 The Etymology of the Terms

 There is no one agreed-upon definition as to how the terms “bull” and “bear” came into existence.
 One theory is that the terms refer to the method in which these respective animals attack: A bull thrusts its horns up into the air, in an upwards motion, whereas a bear swipes its paws in a downward motion.